 The Automatic, the latest freeride highlight from Atomic, bears the hallmarks of Sage Cattabriga-Alosa: not only has the freeski pro had a hand in his own personal ski design, he has also, in collaboration with Dana Flahr, had a huge influence on the construction of the Automatic.
-Thanks to a 117 mm waist width and Powder Rocker in the tip and tail, this ski delivers exceptional lift in powder, while an innovative titanium insert in the binding area stabilizes the ski and cushions even the hardest of landings.
+Thanks to a 117 mm waist width and Powder Rocker in the tip and tail, this ski delivers exceptional lift in powder, while an innovative titanium insert (SPB) to the front and rear of the binding stabilizes the ski and cushions even the hardest of landings.
 The superb freeride performance of the Automatic is maximized in combination with the Burner 130 ski boot.
 The narrow last snugly encloses the foot and adapts to its shape in any situation thanks to the Live Fit zone.

 Bent Chetler: more pop and new design

 The Bent Chetler is now in its fourth generation.
 And freeski pro Chris Benchetler has once again seized the opportunity this season to personally re-design his signature model.
 Also new are the ultra-lightweight carbon inserts in front of and behind the binding: the extra pop makes jumps even easier and the ski is exceptionally agile in difficult runs.
 The same tried-and-tested combination of camber and massive Powder Rockers once again features on this model.
 Giving riders an almost weightless surfer feeling in powder and delivering reliable edge grip on hard snow.

 Millennium: the premium model for female powder skiers